 In the past couple of months, our Project Manager, Rowland Watipaso Mhone, has been busy setting up a special facility for Black Soldier Flies (BSF).
 This house is divided into sections to cater to the various stages of… Read More

 We are thrilled to announce that our director, Esther Lupafya, has been awarded the prestigious WWSF-Prize by the Women’s World Summit Foundation (WWSF).
-This award, known as the Women’s Creativity in Rural Life Prize, was established during the… Read More
+This award, known as the Women’s Creativity in Rural Life Prize, was established in 1994….
+Read More

 We are excited to share a paper that was published in the Journal of Applied Ecology from research conducted in our FARMS for Biodiversity Project!
 The paper, published this past June 2023, includes several of our SFHC’s collaborators,… Read More